 At the time of me writing this, the cost from Puerto Juarez is 160 Pesos (US$8) per adult (130 Pesos = US$6.50 per child) for a one-way trip and 300 Pesos (US$15.50) for adults, 250 pesos (US$13) per child round trip.

 Tourists typically get around by foot, bike, taxi, golf carts or moped scooters.

 Isla Mujeres is a small island with friendly locals.
 It is very safe and likely the only crime that you may encounter are crimes of opportunity.
 As in any other tourist destination, don’t leave your valuables unattended.
 When it comes to crime, it is a world away from Cancun.

 Check out my reviews of other Caribbean islands.

-The following map shoes the locations of the three beaches:
+The following map shows the locations of the three best beaches:

 In the unlikely event that you plan to go to any other places then Playa Norte or the other beaches in the Northern part of Isla Mujeres, there is actually a lot of other things to see and do.
 I am listing the most important here and the following map shows you where they are located:

 Playa Sol lies directly to the South of Plya Norte.
 It has the same compacted seashell powder as the Souhern part of Playa Norte.

 Should you be in town for the New Years's fireworks, then Playa Sol is a good place to be as you can watch the Isla Mujeres and the Cancun fireworks.